buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_DistributionBoardTypeDistributionFrame.md

+# Pset_DistributionBoardTypeDistributionFrame

 Properties for _IfcDistributionBoard_ with PredefinedType DISTRIBUTIONFRAME.
 <!-- end of short definition -->